CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Upgrade-NetQ/Upgrade-System.md

     APPLIANCE_NAME=NetQ Cloud Appliance
     ```

-3. Retag and restart required pods for your NetQ 4.6.0 upgrade:
+3. To complete the upgrade to 4.6.0, retag and restart the following pods:

 Cloud VM: